aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XLSX to ODT via Python or Online App" h2="XLSX to ODT conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSX to ODT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and ODT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting XLSX to ODT files.
+The process involves two steps.
+Firstly, the XLSX file is converted to HTML using the "Aspose.Cells for Python via .NET" API.
+Once the HTML file is created, the "Aspose.Words for Python via .NET" API is used to save the HTML file in the desired Microsoft Word format.
+The API is easy to use and provides a wide range of features that can help developers to quickly and efficiently convert XLSX to ODT files.
+It supports a variety of features such as the ability to convert multiple XLSX files to ODT files in a single operation, the ability to customize the output format, and the ability to preserve the formatting of the original XLSX file.
+Additionally, the API also provides a range of other features such as the ability to convert XLSX to other formats such as PDF, HTML, and TXT.
+Overall, "Aspose.Total for Python via .NET" API is an ideal solution for Python developers who are looking for a reliable and efficient way to convert XLSX to ODT files.
+It is easy to use and provides a wide range of features that can help developers to quickly and efficiently convert XLSX to ODT files.
+Additionally, the API also provides a range of other features such as the ability to convert XLSX to other formats such as PDF, HTML, and TXT.

 {{% /blocks/products/pf/feature-page-summary %}}